 A sparkling mixture of learning, humor, and style, Mirror, Mirror examines what great thinkers have said about self-love—from Aristotle, Cicero, and Erasmus to Rousseau, Adam Smith, Kant, and Iris Murdoch.
 It considers today’s “me”-related obsessions, such as the “selfie,” plastic surgery, and cosmetic enhancements, and reflects on connected phenomena such as the fatal commodification of social life and the tragic overconfidence of George W. Bush and Tony Blair.
 Ultimately, Mirror, Mirror shows why self-regard is a necessary and healthy part of life.
 But it also suggests that we have lost the ability to distinguish—let alone strike a balance—between good and bad forms of self-concern.

 Simon Blackburn taught philosophy for many years at the University of Oxford, the University of North Carolina, Chapel Hill, and the University of Cambridge.
-He is the author of many books, including Think, Being Good, Lust, Truth, and The Oxford Dictionary of Philosophy.
+He is the author of many notable books, including Think and Being Good.

 "Mirror, Mirror is a short, relaxed book, for the educated lay reader. . . .
 Reading him, we feel as if we were sitting in a comfortable chair, after dinner, listening to our friend Blackburn tell us not so much about politics or social history as about what lies behind them: morals--that is, what we owe to others, as opposed to what we want for ourselves. . . .
 [H]is prose is clear.
 It is also unostentatious."--Joan Acocella, New Yorker